 1 On 1 Discipleship

 New to the journey?
 Looking to grow deeper?
 This is a great way to take steps - to meet intentionally with another follower of Jesus.
 Many of us hang out in pairs, seeking to journey with God together and intentionally grow our lives as spiritual beings following Jesus.
 Walking alongside another, together with Jesus, is one of the healthiest ways to be shaped and transformed in his image.
-Ask Pastor Deb for more info.
+Ask Pastor Kirsten for more info.

 Silence & Solitude Days: Listening with the Ears of My Heart